-The lower Garden District, along Magazine Street east of Jackson Avenue, boasts offbeat boutiques selling original art, antiques, vintage clothing, and jewelry, catering in particular to a young professional and student crowd.
+The lower Garden District (along Magazine Street east of Jackson Avenue) boasts offbeat boutiques selling original art, antiques, vintage clothing, and jewelry, catering to the young professional and student crowds in particular.
 A "green light district" of eco-friendly shops has taken root in its 2000–2100 blocks.
 Coliseum Square, in the center of the neighborhood, features a fountain and walking trails that wind around looming oak trees, and the mansions flanking the park display a distinctly faded beauty.
-The neighborhood quiets down a lot in the evening; however, there are a few nighttime hangouts and restaurants, especially near the triangular intersection of roads at St. Mary Street and Sophie Wright Place.
+The neighborhood quiets down considerably in the evening, though there are a few nighttime hangouts and restaurants, especially near the triangular intersection at St. Mary Street and Sophie Wright Place.

-A morning walk in the upper Garden District, west of Jackson Avenue, provides a peaceful break from more touristy areas of New Orleans.
-Besides beautiful mansions with wrought-iron fences that wrap around vibrant manicured gardens, the neighborhood has Lafayette Cemetery No. 1, one of the city's oldest and most beautiful cemeteries.
+A morning walk in the upper Garden District (west of Jackson Avenue) provides a peaceful break from the more touristy areas of New Orleans.
+Besides beautiful mansions with wrought-iron fences that wrap around vibrant, manicured gardens, this part of the neighborhood is where you'll find Lafayette Cemetery No. 1, one of the city's oldest and most beautiful cemeteries.
 Return to the present day by visiting the stretch of Magazine Street that runs alongside the upper Garden District, which boasts an eclectic mix of restaurants and chichi boutiques.